 - Curator’s Grant-in-Aid Scholarship

-- MU Student Financial Aid scholarships for international students
+- MU Student Financial Aid:

 - MU Alumni Association’s Global Tiger Scholarship

 - External scholarships and fellowships